309thEDDGE/weave/CONTRIBUTING.md

 - 9: Find your branch on the compare drop down menu and select it.
 Note: if you want to request a merge into main, the base should be set to main.
 - 10: Click Create pull request.
 <br>
-After the pull request has been created, members of the 309th SWEG EDDGE team will review your code and may request some changes.
+After the pull request has been created, the repository owners will review your code and may request some changes.

 ## Weave Style Guide
 <p>Welcome to the weave Coding Style Guide.
-This comprehensive guide is designed to ensure uniformity, readability, and maintainability in our codebase.
+This comprehensive guide is designed to ensure uniformity, readability, and maintainability in the codebase.
 By following these guidelines, you'll contribute to a consistent and efficient development process, enhancing collaborative efforts, and streamlining code reviews.
-As part of our commitment to excellence we aim for not only a smooth code execution but also strive for rigorous adherence to quality; therefore, we aspire for your code to pass the rigorous tests of both ruff and pylint at a 10/10 rating.
-We are also following PEP 8 standards.</p>
+As part of the commitment to excellence aimed for not only a smooth code execution, but also strive for rigorous adherence to quality, aspire for your code to pass the rigorous tests of both ruff and pylint at a 10/10 rating.
+PEP-8 standards are also followed.</p>

 ### Classes
 <p>Class names should be written in Pascal Case, with no underscores between words.</p>